 Besides the above-mentioned rules, you should also remember that writing a title is not a 5-minute process.
 It is a serious task, so treat it like that.
 Writing an essay is like sculpting a model – every item should be measured and polished, including its title.
 Compressing the whole message and idea into one brief but still gripping phrase is also a mastership.
 So, if your deadline is not too short, hold your horses and work on your essay title without haste.

-However, if some questions are left, or you need professional assistance, don’t hesitate to seek it here on our expert writing platform.
+However, if some questions are left, or you need professional paper help, don’t hesitate to seek it here on our expert writing platform.